yannoff/docker-store/sshbox/README.md

 - `UID` Id of the user running the sandbox (\*)

 - `CREATE_SSH_KEY` Flag to request for a new RSA SSH key creation inside the container. (\*) Public SSH Key will be output into container's log.
-- `KEEP_ALIVE` Flag to keep the container running, allowing for later `docker exec` command
+- `DAEMONIZE` Flag to keep the container running, allowing for later `docker exec` command

 `(*)`: Only at first run.